-At some point you’re going to want to investigate the local stores in your area to see what’s on offer.
-You’ll want to get some souvenirs to take home to your family and friends.
+At some point you’ll probably want to investigate the local stores in your area to see what souvenirs are on offer.
+You may want to take some trinkets home for your family and friends.
 Shopping in Costa Rica isn’t about high-end retail brands.
 It’s about local economies and merchants selling their wares.
 It’s a very traditional way of shopping, especially if you’re outside cities like San Jose.

 Get Your Priorities in Order

 Little trinkets and other items have passion infused into them.
-They aren’t soulless products which came off of a factory line somewhere.
+They aren’t soulless products from a factory line.
 A lot of effort went into their creation.
 Don’t bring your jewellery and other expensive items.
 This is an adventuring holiday.
 It’s not a European nightclub excursion.

-Match the locals and you won’t get taken for a fool.
-Moreover, in some marketplaces wearing lots of expensive apparel will make you an easy pickpocketing target.
+Match the locals with your attire and you won’t get taken for a fool.
+Moreover, in some marketplaces wearing lots of expensive apparel will make you an easy target for pickpockets.

 Bartering with Local Merchants

-Bartering with the locals is perfectly acceptable here.
-Feel free to pick up an item and ask what the price is.
-They’ll give you a price and you can see if they’ll accept anything lower.
+Bartering with the locals is perfectly acceptable in Costa Rica.
+Feel free to pick up an item and ask the seller what the price is.
+Then ask them if they’ll accept anything lower.
+Make an offer.
 Some sellers absolutely won’t budge, but other see bartering as standard practice.
-It’s why these sellers will always issue much bigger initial offerings with the view to entering into negotiations.
+Some sellers will issue much bigger initial offerings with the view to entering into negotiations.